+be made.
 7. Thought Leader Global shall have no liability whatsoever for any indirect costs or expenses or any consequential losses howsoever incurred by the customer in any circumstances including for example, loss of profits, lost revenues, lost business opportunity, lost goodwill.
-Thought Leader Global acts as an organiser and co-ordinator of the event and will sub-contract all presentation duties and all course materials and accepts no liability for the acts or omissions of its sub-contractors or for any aspect of the information, views or data presented at any event - 8.
+Thought Leader Global acts as an organiser and co-ordinator of the event and will sub-contract all presentation duties and all course materials and treast and institution of the acts or omissions of its sub-contractors or for any aspect of the information, views accepts no liability for the acts or omissions of its sub-contractors or for any aspect of the information, views or data presented at any event

 Events will be located within suitable conference venues in hotels, conference halls etc. Thought Leade 8.
-Events will be located within suitable conference venues in hotels, conference halls etc. I hought Leader Global will use its reasonable endeavours to ensure that such premises are suitable and appropriate for such events but shall have no liability for accidents, inconvenience, theft, loss, damage, non-availability of facilities, contraction of any illness or virus, or any other difficulty or loss at such event where this is beyond the reasonable control of Thought Leader Global.
-9. Governing law: This Agreement shall be governed and construed in accordance with the law of The Netherlands.
+Events will be located within suitable conference venues in hotels, conterence halls etc. Inought Leader Global will use its reasonable endeavours to ensure that such premises are suitable and appropriate for such events but shall have no liability for accidents, inconvenience, theft, loss, damage, non-availability of facilities, contraction of any illness or vinus, or any other difficulty or loss at such event where this is beyond the reasonable control of Thought Leader Global.
+9. Governing law: This Agreement shall be governed and construct in accordance with the law of The Netherlands.
 However Thought Leader Global only is entitled to waive this right and submit to the jurisdiction of the courts in which the client's office is located.